 You can also serve it on a big board, like below!
 Here’s the link to Epic Clam Chowder Dinner Board!

 What is the difference between Boston and New England clam chowder?

-Well, New England Clam Chowder and Boston Clam Chowder are really the same dish.
+Well, New England and Boston Clam Chowder are really the same dish.
 What makes a chowder “different” is the broth that is used.
 For example, Rhode Island broth is clear, and Manhattan has a red tomato broth.
-Boston is thick and creamy, like this BEST CLAM CHOWDER recipe today!
+Boston is thick and creamy!

 What ingredients are in clam chowder